gradle-hero/gradle-tutorials/task-inputs-and-outputs/custom-task-define-inputs-and-outputs-externally/README.md

 **Shows inputs and outputs working for a custom task.
-The inputs and outputs are defined by the task class itself.**
+The inputs and outputs are defined outside the task class.**

 The `JoinQuote` class defined in *build.gradle* takes as input two files, and produces an output file containing the joined text from input files.